FateMeetsLuck/dmildew/README.md

 * Bind native classes and functions with one line of code with mixins and template metaprogramming.
 Or write software that will analyze D source files and generate bindings.
 * Write a more complete and robust standard library for the scripting language.
 (In progress.)
 * Allow certain unicode characters as components of variable names.
-* Implement yield keyword and Generators as a first class language feature in the parser and compiler.